Feds make dramatic broadband investment in southern Minnesota

 Pettis noted that completing much more modest fiber-optic installations on time has proven a challenge at times even for providers with a great deal of experience providing fiber-optic internet, like CenturyLink and Frontier Communications.

+In a worst case scenario, LTD's ambitious broadband expansion plans might not even make it that far.
+LTD's proposal will be scrutinized in greater detail and could be rejected through the FCC's Long Form application process, which is not even due until Feb.
+15.

-Should LTD’s plans fall through, Pettis said that would leave the county in a tough spot because areas covered through the federal dollars take themselves out of the running for assistance through the state’s Border to Border Broadband Development Grant Program.
+Should LTD’s plans fall through at one point or another, Pettis said that would leave the county in a tough spot because areas covered through the federal dollars take themselves out of the running for assistance through the state’s Border to Border Broadband Development Grant Program.

 Even if the project is completed, that would come with its own set of issues.
 Pettis noted that while many rural residents would fall within the new service area, its patchwork nature leaves many residents out in the cold, and reaching them could become even more inefficient.